Davy (crater)

 Davy is a small lunar impact crater that is located on the eastern edge of the Mare Nubium.
-It was named after British physicist Humphry Davy.
-It overlies the lava-flooded remains of the satellite crater Davy Y to the east, a formation which contains a crater chain designated Catena Davy.
+It overlies the basaltic lava-flooded remains of the satellite crater Davy Y to the east, a formation which contains a crater chain designated Catena Davy.
 To the southeast of Davy is the prominent crater Alphonsus.

-The outer rim of Davy is low, and the interior has been partly resurfaced.
+The outer rim of Davy is low, and the interior is mostly covered by material that has slumped down the walls.
+It is a floor-fractured crater, although the fractures are fairly subdued.
 The perimeter is somewhat polygonal in shape, especially in the western half, and the southeast rim has been overlain by Davy A. The latter is bowl-shaped with a notch in the northern rim.
 The interior of Davy lacks a central peak, although there are some low central mounds and the rim of Davy Y forms a low ridge leading from the northern outer rim.

-Davy has a fractured floor, although the fractures are fairly subdued.

-The crater was named in 1935 by the IAU after British physicist Humphry Davy.
+This crater is named after British physicist Humphry Davy (1778-1829).
+His name was introduced with the lunar nomenclature of German astronomer Johann H. von Mädler during the 19th century.
+Its designation was officially adopted in 1935 by the International Astronomical Union.